dcsil/athology-ml/README.md

 For example, to train and tune a `jump-detection` model, call

 ```
-athology-ml jump-detection train path/to/dataset
+athology-ml jump-detection tune path/to/dataset
 ```

 For details on the arguments and options of any subcommand, invoke them with `--help`

 ```
-athology-ml jump-detection train --help
+athology-ml jump-detection tune --help
 ```

-In this case, we minimally need a path to a `directory` with a dataset of CSV files, structured like
+In this case, we minimally need a path to save the results of the hyperparameter tuning, `OUTPUT_DIR`, and a path to a `DATASET_DIR` with a dataset of CSV files, structured like

 ```
 .